ipfs/go-ds-s3/docker/README.md

 # Dockerfile and script to integrate the go-ds-s3 plugin

 The Dockerfile builds IPFS and the go-ds-s3 plugin together using the same golang version.
-It copies the relevant files to the new Docker image.
+It copies the relevant files to the final Docker image.

 We also copy the `001-config.sh` shell script to manipulate the IPFS config file before startup.